 Do you have a series project in development and want to work on it under the leadership of world-renowned tutors?
 Our "idea-to-market" project development program MIDPOINT TV Launch might be just the right thing for you!
 Within this program, we are also offering a training for aspiring development executives.

-If you're looking into developing a short form (web-) series, check out our project-based training MIDPOINT Smash Cut (to be announced shortly).
+If you're looking into developing a short form (web-) series, check out our project-based training MIDPOINT Smash Cut.

 Independent producers interested in shifting from feature films to television content, feel free to learn more about our yet another TV dedicated sidebar program MIDPOINT Cold Open.

-(in case an online format is inevitable, the workshop's span is expected for October 11 - 22, 2021)
+(in case an online format is inevitable, the workshop's span is expected for approx. 2 weeks)

 * writers or writing producers (active role in the program)